AI-based separation of turbulence from coherent background flows in decaying hydrodynamic turbulence: Application to Decaying Hydrodynamic Turbulence

 In the absence of external forcing, the turbulent energy decays monotonically with time, and the distinction between turbulent fluctuations and coherent large-scale structures becomes progressively less well defined.
 At sufficiently late times, the turbulent component is energetically subdominant and strongly entangled with the evolving background flow, rendering any turbulence--background separation intrinsically ambiguous.
 For this reason, we focus our analysis on the interval $t\le 0.5$, during which the turbulent band remains dynamically significant and the separation problem is physically meaningful.
 Beyond this stage, further degradation of the separation reflects the intrinsic ambiguity of the problem rather than a change in the behavior or robustness of the AI model.

-Fig. \ref{fig:f6} shows snapshots of the hydrodynamic simulation at several times, together with the corresponding outputs of the AI model.
-The top row displays the original simulation fields containing both large-scale background flow and turbulent fluctuations.
-The bottom row shows the turbulence fields extracted by the AI model.
-At early times, the predicted turbulence closely resembles the small-scale structures present in the original flow, while the coherent background patterns are effectively removed.
-As time progresses, the background flow becomes increasingly distorted by nonlinear interactions, yet the model continues to extract a visually plausible turbulent component.
+Fig.~\ref{fig:f6} shows snapshots of the hydrodynamic simulation at several times, together with turbulence fields extracted using both a Fourier filtering approach and the AI-based model.
+The top row displays the original simulation fields containing both the coherent large-scale background flow and small-scale turbulent fluctuations.
+Because the background and turbulent components interact nonlinearly during the simulation, a unique reference turbulence field is not available at later times.
+As a result, the separation results can only be evaluated qualitatively.
+The middle row shows the turbulence fields obtained using a standard Fourier filtering method, while the bottom row shows the turbulence extracted by the AI model.
+At early times, both methods recover small-scale turbulent structures that are visually consistent with those present in the input flow.
+As the simulation evolves and nonlinear interactions increasingly distort the background flow, the separation becomes more ambiguous.
+Nevertheless, the AI model continues to extract a physically plausible turbulent component that remains comparable to the result obtained with the Fourier filtering approach.